 Small pieces of double-sided fusible interfacing* were ironed onto the back of each flower, which were then cut out with scissors.
 Once I had all my flowers prepped I spread out three bed sheets on my tiled floor and lay out my quilt on top.
 I arranged my flowers as I wanted them and then went through and peeled the backing paper off each one.
 I gently pressed each flower down with a not-too-hot iron (hence the bed sheets, to protect my floor).
 Once done I could move the top to my ironing board and give it a thorough press without fear of my flowers moving.

 With all the flowers fixed it was time to machine appliqué!
 My method of choice was raw edge.

-Lucky that filament is clear because my FMQ was pretty much all over the place.
+Lucky that filament is clear because my FMQ was pretty much all over the place (this was my first attempt at free motion).
 Fortunately, that can’t be noticed and, hey, those flowers are not going anywhere as I often needed 2 or 3 round trips to ensure I got close to all the edges.

 When all the flowers were appliquéd down I basted the quilt as normal and quilted with a loose wave pattern.
 The waves are more dense over the flowers and open up out towards the edges of the quilt.

 For backing I was lucky enough to find a duvet cover with the exact colours and wavy shapes I needed.
 There was even a European pillow cover included which yielded enough fabric for the binding.